ifra6387/PdfMasterTool/replit.md

   - **Improved UX**: "Back to Tools" buttons return users to their previous location, not just the landing page
   - **Fallback System**: Graceful fallback to dashboard if localStorage unavailable or URL not saved
   - **Minimal Code**: Low-resource implementation using simple localStorage with error handling
+- **BREAKTHROUGH: Consistent Static Page Navigation**: Added uniform "← Back" buttons to all static pages
+  - **Static Page Updates**: Added back buttons to About Us, Careers, Privacy Policy, Terms of Service, and Cookie Policy pages
+  - **Consistent Design**: Matching button styles with same hover effects and focus states as tool pages
+  - **Landing Page Navigation**: All static page back buttons return users to the landing page ("/")
+  - **Responsive Design**: Proper spacing and positioning that works across all screen sizes
+  - **Accessibility**: Focus rings and keyboard navigation support for better usability
 - **BREAKTHROUGH: Simplified Direct Access System**: Removed complex authentication system for streamlined user experience
   - **Direct Dashboard Access**: Users can access PDF tools immediately without authentication barriers
   - **Eliminated Screen Flashing**: Removed Supabase OAuth integration that was causing loading loops and UI instability